 (LNA) MMICs are a critical component in virtually all radar and communication systems.
 There are a wide range of options and tradeoffs a space system engineer must consider when picking an LNA MMIC for their design.
 The noise figure is often the feature of primary focus, as noise figure defines the sensitivity of the receiver.
 But after noise figure, other characteristics can make an especially big difference to a space system designer.
 Keeping these additional parameters in mind may help a space system engineer save time during the design cycle, save money during assembly, and help deliver on all their SWaP-C objectives.

-Two Tech Briefs from Custom MMIC explain how to take advantage of these design details and get your next system not just off-the-ground, but ready for launch.
+Download Two Tech Briefs from Custom MMIC and learn how to take advantage of these design details and get your next system ready for launch.